Reading Order

 World of Kate Daniels Reading Order

 Post-apocalyptic Atlanta where magic and technology take turns failing.
 When magic is up, cars stop and spells work.
 When technology is up, guns fire and WiFi returns.
 Kate Daniels is a mercenary hiding a dangerous bloodline, navigating a city full of shapeshifters, vampires, and ancient gods.
 Fast, funny, and brutally efficient — one of urban fantasy's best series, and one that gets dramatically better as it goes.
+Magic Bites is where to start — it reads as a self-contained mystery.
+The Kate Daniels reading order is strictly linear: each book builds on the last and the arc rewards readers who go in sequence.

 Reading Order